 Choosing the right programming language, therefore, becomes increasingly important especially for start-up firms.
 Every independent business organization operates in a specific way to fulfill diverse long term goals.

 The R vs Python debate has been raging for years.
 Both the applications are open-source languages that are known for their optimum services.
+It is also important for businesses that are confused whether to hire python coders or R coder.

 The teams managing R and Python make sure to drop regular updates so that the programming language can keep up with the present needs of modern corporations.